natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/platforms/telegram_platform.rst

 The python-telegram-bot library (Telegram Bot API Python wrapper under our Telegram Platform) uses `handlers <https://docs.python-telegram-bot.org/en/latest/telegram.ext.handlers-tree.html>`_ to handle bot updates (e.g., the user sends a text message, an image, a command, etc.).
-Our Telegram Platform interface allows you to add custom handlers to your agent, so this feature is not lost when using BBF.
+Our Telegram Platform interface allows you to add custom handlers to your agent, so this feature is not lost when using BAF.

 This is an example handler function that will be executed when the agent receives the ``/help`` command: